 What you will study

-Book 1, Making Renaissance Art, includes seven essays on the production of art.
-The essays are designed to encourage your direct engagement with drawing, painting, sculpture, architecture and print-making.
-Through the examination of works of art made in Italy and countries north of the Alps, Book 1 addresses practical issues of art production.
-It also discusses themes long associated with the Renaissance such as change and continuity; the relative balance of theory and practice; the revival of interest in antique art and architecture; and the imitation of nature.
+This includes seven essays on the production of art.
+These essays are designed to encourage your direct engagement with drawing, painting, sculpture, architecture and print-making.
+Through the examination of works of art made in Italy and countries north of the Alps, you'll address practical issues of art production.
+You'll also discuss themes long associated with the Renaissance such as change and continuity; the relative balance of theory and practice; the revival of interest in antique art and architecture; and the imitation of nature.
 Essays deal specifically with drawing and its role in workshop training and design; mathematical perspective – its significance and alternatives; sculpture north and south of the Alps; the practice and theory of architecture; Gothic and Renaissance altarpieces; and the production of prints.
 The last chapter of the book examines the proliferation of artistic treatises and biographical writings about Renaissance artists.

 You will learn

 You will learn about the art-historical period traditionally known as the Renaissance (c.1420–c.1520) and develop a systematic and critical knowledge and understanding of some key aspects of Renaissance art within and beyond the confines of Italy.
 You will obtain an awareness of current thinking and developments in relation to some key issues of the study of Renaissance art.
 In line with contemporary art-historical study, you will also broaden your knowledge of the discipline to include media not traditionally classed as fine art: illuminated manuscripts, tapestries and prints.